Pupil Premium = £1,320 a year for pupils in Reception to Year 6

 The areas being invested in following on from the SLT identifying barriers to learning for PPG children are:

-- emotional resilience,
+- emotional resilience and behaviour

 - greater support for home-learning